 I am indebted to John-Carlos Perea (musician, educator and scholar) for suggesting most of the resources listed above and for his guidance and encouragement throughout.

-These resources are intended to situate Native American jazz in a larger historical and spiritual context—revealing extraordinary endurance and resilience—and resistance—in the face of relentless hegemonic forces:
+These resources are intended to situate Native American jazz in a larger historical and spiritual context—revealing extraordinary endurance and resilience—and resistance—in the face of relentless, merciless, lethal and asymmetric hegemonic forces: